AlacrisIO/alacrity/docs/paper.md

          -> Internal x Maybe Block
 ```

-The `start` object represents the initial private of the participant
+The `start` object represents the initial private knowledge of the
-and whether they are the first publisher.
-The `react` function updates
+participant and whether they are the first publisher.
+The `react`
-their internal state based on the current state of the contract and
+function updates their internal state based on the current state of
-the most recent message, as well as potentially publishes another
+the contract and the most recent message, as well as potentially
-message.
-Again, given a chain and a participant, we can always
+publishes another message.
+Again, given a chain and a participant, we
-determine how that participant would react to each action.
+can always determine how that participant would react to each action.

 This computation model (`Contract` and `Participant`) defines the
 expectations that Alacrity has on blockchains and client platforms
 that it deploys to.
 In practice, the complexity of the `observe`
 function determines whether a particular Alacrity program could deploy
 to a particular chain.
-We have purposefully design the computational
+We have purposefully designed the computational
 abilities of Alacrity to map to the lowest-common-denominator chains.

 # Analysis